 We continue to run virtual Workshops.
-The next virtual workshop takes place on Thursday 29th October at 7pm and runs for approx. one hour.
-If you wish to take part, please email Peter Hirschfeld at firstname.lastname@example.org so as to receive an email invite to join the workshop on TEAMs.
+The next virtual workshop takes place on Thursday 19th November at 7pm and runs for approx. one hour.
+If you wish to take part, please email Peter Hirschfeld at firstname.lastname@example.org to receive an email invite to join the workshop on TEAMs.

 Community-led Housing in East Yorkshire

 For many rural households, finding affordable accommodation in their community remains a difficulty, with homes in some cases, costing more than 8 times local average wages.

 There is also an affordability gap in many areas, which is not helped by the low wage economy.

 However, there are a range of development options which communities can consider, in order to meet the affordable housing needs of their residents.
 One option is Communty-Led Housing.